 By Rail: Bhuj Railway Station is the nearest railway station

 By Road: Buses are available from all the major cities of Gujarat to reach Bhuj.
-One can also book a cab from Ahmedabad to Bhuj.
+One can also book a taxi service in Ahmedabad to get to Bhuj.